aeternity/protocol/contracts/ring.md

 An AEternity BlockChain Language
 The Ring is a dialect of ReasonML ( https://reasonml.github.io/ ).

-Ring is customized for smart contracts, that has the potential of being published to a blockchain (the AEternity BlockChain).
-Thus some unnecessary features of Reason (and OCaml - since Reason is closely related to OCaml) has been removed, and some blockchain specific primitives, constructions and types have been added.
+Ring is customized for smart contracts, which can be published to a blockchain (the AEternity BlockChain).
+Thus some unnecessary features of Reason (and OCaml - since Reason is closely related to OCaml) have been removed, and some blockchain specific primitives, constructions and types have been added.
 This document tries to summarize the changes and additions.